Andrewzhan2001/Tank-battle/README.md

 ## Introduction
 Control you tank and shoot to destory other tank.
 For testing, your tank is indestructible.
-Implementing a lot of design patterns to improve readability and extendibility.
+Implementing a lot of design patterns to improve readability and extensibility.
 Also including Sring( AOP, IOC etc.) to learn and try to implement this game by using it.
 ## Control
 By pressing `WASD` to control the move of your tank.